 Arc Angle - the angle of an arc that is drawn to connect this vertex point to the next.
-By default, connections are straight line edges with this field remaining blank.
-Click to edit and enter an arc angle as required.
-Entry of a positive value will result in an arc drawn counterclockwise.
+By default, connections are straight line edges, with this field remaining blank.
+Click to edit, and enter an arc angle as required.
+Entry of a positive value will result in an arc drawn counter-clockwise.
 To draw a clockwise arc, enter a negative value.

 Straight line edges are used to connect one vertex point to the next.
 If you would rather have an arc connection, enter a value for the required Arc Angle.
-Entry is made in the field associated to the source vertex point with the arc being from this vertex to the subsequent vertex below in the list.
+Entry is made in the field associated to the source vertex point, with the arc being from this vertex to the subsequent vertex below in the list.

 Multi-cell selection and editing is also supported (within the same column) using standard Ctrl+click, Shift+click, and click&drag techniques.
 To edit multiple selected cells, use the Edit command.
 The focused cell in the selection (distinguished by a dotted cell outline) will be in "in-place" editing mode.
 Type the required value then press Enter (or click away).
-All cells in the selection will be updated to that same value.
+All cells in the selection will be updated to have that same value.

 Multi-cell selection and editing also is supported (within the same column) using the Edit command.
 The focused cells in the selection (distinguished by a dotted cell outline) will then be in "in-place" editing mode.
 Type the required value then press Enter (or click away).
-All cells in the selection will be updated to that same value.
+All cells in the selection will be updated to have that same value.

 Add - use this command to add a new vertex point.
 The new vertex will be added below the currently focused vertex entry (as distinguished by a dotted outline around a cell in its row) and will initially have the same coordinates as the focused entry.